 While the gameplay is akin to the first Castlevanias – platform-action games with limited special weapons and lives – Bloodstained: Curse of the Moon significantly tweaks the formula by having multiple player characters, all with different abilities.
 Zangetsu is tough but close-range only, Miriam has a longer reach and can roll, Alfred has magic powers but a poor attack, and Gebel can attack upwards and turn into a bat – yes, he’s a vampire.
 You have to use all these characters and their various abilities to get ahead, and it makes for a challenging and enjoyable game.
 Not just one for fans of retro games, after all.

-The Sims 2’s Nightlife expansion added a downtown area to the game with such wholesome fare as bowling, karaoke, and getting turned into a vampire.
-Vampirism is almost an Easter egg in Nightlife, but was finally expanded on in The Sims 3 expansion Supernatural – which was more specifically built around creatures of the night.
+The Sims has always embraced the occult, though it definitely took some time to ramp up to the Sims 4 pack.
+The Sims 2’s Nightlife expansion adds a downtown area to the game with such wholesome fare as bowling, karaoke, and getting turned into a vampire.
+This was taken a step further in The Sims 3 expansion Supernatural – which was more specifically built around creatures of the night.
 With this add-on, you can turn your home into a proper Castle Dracula – gothic furnishings, secret passageways, sinister laboratories, and of course, a crypt for your undead family’s coffins.
 It’s fun to manage vampires.

 The Incredible Adventures of Van Helsing